ibm-cloud-architecture/ibm-cloud-stencils/README.md

 1. To use the IBM Stencils: https://draw.io/?libs=ibm
 2. Template named ibm_vpc_architecture under Cloud is currently outdated.
 3. Folders for draw.io on this github are used for changes not on draw.io.
 4. Nongroup boxes are implemented as containers.
-Temporary step required to set container=0 (in style or uncheck property) for the 3 group boxes only.
+Temporary step is required to set container=0 (in style or uncheck property) for the 3 group boxes only.
 Group boxes are named as such and are the only dashed boxes.
 See issue #1 and #2.
 5. Changing box color will also change the tag color allowing customization with other preferred colors.
 Note that deviating from standards below might conflict with additional boxes/colors added to the stencils in the future.
 6. Changing box color to white on a white background has the effect of making the box border and tag invisible.
 This can be useful with the Public Network and Enterprise Network boxes, for example, if the preference is to not show the borders for these boxes while still taking advantage of their containers.
 7. When adding icons to diagrams the default white background color for text can be unchecked if desired so text has background color of shaded boxes.
 See issue #2.